Skip to main content

 Commission Length in Vermont

-A notary public commission in Vermont is valid for 4 years.
+A notary public commission in Vermont is valid for 2 years (all commissions expire January 31 of odd-numbered years).
 It is important to track your expiration date and begin the renewal process well in advance to avoid any lapse in your commission.

 An expired commission means you cannot legally perform notarizations.
 Any notarial acts performed after your commission expires are invalid and could expose you to legal liability.